botpress/botpress/docs/getting-started/how-to-use-the-dashboard.md

 # How to use the Dashboard

-Botpress ships a beautiful dashboard acessible by default on `localhost:3000`.
+Botpress ships with a beautiful dashboard acessible by default on `localhost:3000`.
+The dashboard is meant for Bot Administrators, Content Managers, Data Scientists and Marketing People to be able to do their job without having to learn how to code.
+This comes in extremely useful for bots in production.

-You can do a lot of things there:
+By default, you can do a lot of things there:

 * Manage Middleware Flow
 * Install and uninstall modules
 * See botpress logs in real-time
-* Change modules configurations
+* Configure & utilize modules
-* Get real-time notifications about your bot
+* Get real-time notifications from your bot
 * and more

 Let's learn a little about each functionality.